tsedio/tsed/docs/tutorials/mikroorm.md

 Currently, `@tsed/mikro-orm` allows you:

-- Configure one or more MikroORM connections via the `@Configuration` decorator.
+- Configure one or more MikroORM instances via the `@Configuration` decorator.
 All databases will be initialized when the server starts during the server's `OnInit` phase.
 - Use the Entity MikroORM as Model for Controllers, AJV Validation and Swagger.